ED-IP/Milestone-2-Project/README.md

 	3. Test: Trying to submit with an incorrect email address shows an error message asking the user to fill the field with the right content.
     4. Test: Send a message to check that the integration with emailjs is functional.

+7. Lighthose reports
+    Light house report reveals that improvements could be made for the mobile version of the website (Score 63)

 ### Bugs

 - ~~The collapsed navigation bar menu is not functional when used with small screen sizes.~~